Dark Souls III: Ashes of Ariandel

 Ashes of Ariandel introduces a new area, the Painted World of Ariandel.
-On arriving at the Cathedral of the Deep in the base game, the Ashen One meets a wandering knight, Gael, who implores them to enter the Painted World and fulfil a prophecy to bring "Fire for Ariandel."
-Inhabitants of this world variously beg the Ashen One to burn the Painted World per the prophecy or leave it to its slow rot.
-A painter girl tells the Ashen One of "Uncle Gael"'s promise to find her dyes to paint a new world.
-The player's decision to proceed elicits first coldness from the world's self-appointed guardian and then a boss fight, in which Ariandel is ultimately set on fire.
-The painter thanks the player for showing her flame and awaits Gael for the Dark Soul, which she can use to paint a new world for humanity.
+On arriving at the Cathedral of the Deep in the base game, the Ashen One meets Gael, a wandering knight who implores them to enter the Painted World and fulfill a prophecy to bring "Fire for Ariandel."
+Inhabitants of this world variously beg the Ashen One to burn the Painted World per the prophecy, or leave it to its slow rot.
+A painter girl tells the Ashen One of "Uncle" Gael's promise to find her dyes to paint a new world.
+The player's decision to proceed elicits coldness from Sister Friede, the world's self-appointed guardian.
+When the player attempts to access the inner sanctum, she and Father Ariandel fight them as a boss.
+Upon their defeat, the Painted World is set ablaze.
+The painter thanks the player for showing her flame and awaits the end of Gael's duty, which will supply her with something she can use to paint a new world for humanity.

-In keeping with previous franchise DLC, Ashes of Ariandel introduces a substantial new area, two boss fights and several new weapons, spells, and armour pieces.
+In keeping with previous franchise DLC, Ashes of Ariandel introduces a substantial new area, two boss fights and several new weapons, spells, and armor pieces.